JStover95/FaaSr-Functions/WeatherGeographicPlot/README.md

 3. Processes all station data.
 4. Uploads the processed data to the FaaSr bucket.

-Note that here we use `timedelta` to retrieve historic data from Monday to Sunday four weeks prior (28 days).
-This is done to ensure availability of archived GHCND data.
+Here we retrieve the invocation ID and use `datetime.strptime` to convert it to a datetime object, which we can then use use with `timedelta` to retrieve historic data from Monday to Sunday four weeks prior (28 days).

+> ℹ️ For more information on parsing and formatting timestamps in Python, refer to [`strftime()` and `strptime()` Behavior](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior) from the Python docs.

 ```python
 def process_ghcnd_data(folder_name: str) -> None: